Prequel

 There are also slides providing some context and the theoretical underpinnings of Prequel.

-Every valid source code in Prequel conforms to this BNF grammar.
+Every valid source code in Prequel conforms to this grammar.

 Happy Prequel programming!